Chicago Sky vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Sky Home/Away Splits

-- So far in 2023, the Sky's offense has been better at home, where they average 81.5 points per game, compared to on the road, where they put up 78.2 per game.
-On defense, they have been worse in home games, where they allow 84.3 points per game, versus playing on the road, where they allow opponents to average 82.5 per game.
+- The Sky's offense has been much better in home games (82.9 PPG) compared to their play on the road (78.2 PPG).
+Meanwhile, their defense has been worse when playing at home (84.5 PPG allowed) compared to away games (82.5 PPG allowed).

-- When playing at home, Chicago averages 30.9 rebounds per game and allows its opponents to grab 34.6, while on the road it averages 35.1 per game and allows 34.2.
-The Sky average 2.1 more assists at home versus on the road in 2023 (21 at home, 18.9 on the road).
+- Chicago rebounds better on the road than at home (35.1 RPG on the road, 31.3 RPG at home), and it allows its opponents to grab more boards in home games than in road games (34.8 at home, 34.2 on the road).
+The Sky average 2.2 more assists at home versus on the road in 2023 (21.1 at home, 18.9 on the road).

+- The Sky make 0.8 more three-pointers when playing at home (8.2 per game) than on the road (7.4).
+They also shoot a higher percentage at home (37.6% in home games compared to 33.7% on the road).

-- This year, Chicago is averaging 6.9 three-pointers allowed per game at home and 5.8 on the road (while conceding 35.2% shooting from deep in home games compared to 31.5% on the road).
+- This year, Chicago is averaging 7 three-pointers conceded per game at home and 5.8 on the road (while allowing 35.1% shooting from distance in home games compared to 31.5% on the road).

 Sky Moneyline and ATS Records

-- The Sky have won 45.5% of the games this season when they were the moneyline favorite (5-6).
+- The Sky have a 6-6 record in games they were listed as the moneyline favorite (winning 50% of those games).

-- In games they have played as a moneyline favorite with odds of -145 or shorter, the Sky have a 4-2 record (winning 66.7% of their games).
+- The Sky have gone 6-6 when playing as a moneyline favorite with odds of -115 or shorter (50%).

-- The Sky have an implied moneyline win probability of 59.2% in this matchup.
+- Based on this game's moneyline, the Sky have an implied win probability of 53.5%.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.